edible island programming

 Culinary Arts Program

-This innovative partnership with the Deer Isle-Stonington High School provides an introductory course into local food systems, culinary safety, food service, business skills, cooking, and baking.
-Students prepare a weekly lunch for the school, and also cook outside of the classroom for the larger community and attendees to other HIP events.
+This innovative partnership with the Deer Isle – Stonington High School provides an introductory course into local food systems, culinary safety, food service, business skills, cooking, and baking.
+Students prepare a weekly lunch for the school in the Mariner Community Kitchen and cook outside of the classroom for the larger community and attendees of HIP events.

 Let's Get Growing

 This new program promotes local growing for fun, education, and community resiliency.
 The program brings together students, farmers, and gardeners, in partnership the Evergreen Garden Club.
 The goal is to ensure we have local and sustainable sources of food and community participation in the growing process.